Force over Distance: Chapter 26

 “Yeah,” Eli said with a sigh.
 “Sure.”

 Young crossed his arms.
-“You’re really something else, you know that?”
+“You’re something else, you know that?”

 “Um?
 Thanks?”
-Eli lifted his drink, and they touched glasses.
+Eli lifted his drink, and they touched cups.

-“Ritual, uh, death match thing,” Eli said, coughing on his alcohol.
+“Ritual, uh, death match thing.”
+Eli coughed.
 “For Vulcans.
 In Star Trek.
-I—barely remember it.
+I barely remember it.
 It’s uh—very elaborate.
 Lots of rules.
 Fighting.
 Fighting’s involved with it, a lot of the time.
+Most of the time.
 It can go other ways, depending on circumstances, but really, yeah.
 Don’t.
 Don’t ask anyone about it.
 Just, like, wait until you have time to do a deep dive into Vulcan culture.
-That’s how to do it.
+Back on Earth.
 Don’t ask Volker about it.
 Sleeper sense of humor on that guy.
-Have you noticed this?
-Can’t believe anything he says.”
+Can’t believe a word he says.”

 “Eli!”
 Chloe called from across the room.
 “Eli!”